Blinue/Magpie/docs/FAQ (EN).md

 ## Lagging/latency

-Please check the [Performance Improvements](https://github.com/Blinue/Magpie/wiki/Performance_Improvements) page.
+Please check the [Performance optimization](https://github.com/Blinue/Magpie/wiki/Performance%20optimization) page.

-## I'd like to do something with Magpie.
-Do I need to get permission?

-There is no need for permission as long as you are follow its [License](https://github.com/Blinue/Magpie/blob/main/LICENSE) (GPLv3).

 ## Will using Magpie in multi-player games be detected as cheating?